Kahánek, Orozco-Estrada / Vienna Symphony Orchestra

 Festspielhaus, Bregenz, 2018-07-23

 In summer, in the festival season, the Vienna Symphony Orchestra (see also Wikipedia) spend several weeks in their second home in Bregenz.
 They stand at the core of the Bregenzer Festspiele (Bregenz Festival), as Orchestra in Residence.
 The ensemble serves as opera orchestra for performances on the lakeside stage (a stage on the lake, actually).
 This year, the opera performances feature the opera “Carmen” by Georges Bizet (1838 – 1875).
-In each festival they also perform three symphonic concerts in the Festspielhaus, typically with guest conductors.
+In each festival the orchestra also performs three symphonic concerts in the Festspielhaus, typically with guest conductors.

 For this first concert in the Bregenz season 2018, the program featured three works: